tyhopp/patch-files/README.md

 ## Usage

+Keep in mind that `patch-files`:

+- Requires Node 18 or greater
-> Commands should be run from the root of your project directory.
+- Should be run from the root of your project

 To create a patch for a single file: